Do Go On - 350 - Arctic Badass Peter Freuchen

 Let it fully freeze.

-You've got to keep checking on it.
+You got to keep checking on it.

 Not yet.

-It's a little bit too malleable.
+Still a bit too malleable.

 How to make your own shit chisel.